Streamline Express: Plot

-When Elaine gives her crooked pal Gilbert Landon (Sidney Blackmer) a diamond pendant given her by Bradley, in order to keep Landon quiet about her past, she pretends that the pendant was stolen, in hopes of hiding the truth from Bradley.
+When Elaine gives her crooked pal Gilbert Landon a diamond pendant given her by Bradley, in order to keep Landon quiet about her past, she pretends that the pendant was stolen, in hopes of hiding the truth from Bradley.
 But Landon manages to throw suspicion on Jimmy Hart, who is masquerading as a steward.
 It takes confessions by several people to resolve everyone's dilemmas.